Topl/BramblSc/documentation/docs/service-kit/usage.md

 - first, it creates a wallet in memory (the `walletApi.createNewWallet` function)
 - then, it extracts the main key from the wallet (the `walletApi.extractMainKey` function)
-- then, it derives a child key from the main key (the `walletApi.deriveChildKeysPartial` function), this is needed to initialized the wallet database with an initial entry for the "self" and "default" fellowship and template.
 - finally, it initializes the wallet database (the `walletStateApi.initWalletState` function)

 ## Updating the Wallet Database